-Powder coating is a type of coating that is applied as a free-flowing, dry powder.
-The main difference between a conventional liquid paint and a powder coating is that the powder coating does not require a solvent to keep the binder and filler parts in a liquid suspension form.
-The coating is typically applied electrostatically and is then cured under heat in an oven to allow it to flow and form a skin.
+Powder coating is a coating applied as a free-flowing, dry powder.
+The main difference between a conventional liquid paint and powder coating is the powder coating does not require a solvent to keep the binder and filler parts in a liquid suspension form.
+The coating is typically applied electrostatically then cured under heat in an oven to allow it to flow and form a skin.
 The powder may be a thermoplastic or a thermoset polymer.
-It is usually used to create a hard finish that is up to 10 times tougher than conventional paint.
-Powder coating is primarily used for coating of metals, such as aluminum, iron or steel.
+It is used to create a hard finish up to 10 times tougher than conventional paint.
+Powder coating is primarily used for the coating of metals.

 What are the advantages?

 *Superior durability, up to 10 times more durable than traditional wet paint.

 * Powder coatings emit zero or near zero volatile organic compounds (VOC).

 * Powder coating can a produce much thicker coating than conventional liquid coatings, without running or sagging.

 * Powder coating overspray can be recycled making it possible to achieve nearly 100% efficiently of use.